dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## For citizens returning from travelling

 Anyone returning from a stay outside Canada, including cruise passengers, must self-isolate for 14 days.
-Such individuals must not at any time go outside:

 Postpone all non-urgent medical appointments.

 Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.
 All individuals who are returning from outside Canada and are in self-isolation at home must abide by the advice indicated [here](https://www.quebec.ca/en/health/health-issues/a-z/2019-coronavirus/instructions-for-travellers-covid19/msg/3/#c34503).